It’s time for another season of Farmers Weekly’s long-running Farm Inventions Competition.

 The competition’s format means that you can still win one of the top cash prizes even if you have built something small and relatively uncomplicated.

-The total prize pot for this year is £2,550 – the winners of each category will bag £500, runners-up get £250 and third-place finishers take home £100, with the results decided by a panel made up of journalists and farmers.
+The total prize pot for this year is £2,550, with the results decided by a panel made up of journalists and farmers.

 The entries are split into three categories: simple, intermediate and complex.

-Intermediate Anything more complicated, perhaps with a simple form of hydraulic or electrical system.
+- Intermediate Anything more complicated, perhaps with a simple form of hydraulics or electrical system.

-Complex Inventions that have taken weeks, months or even years to design and build.
+- Complex Inventions that have taken months or years to design and build.
 They usually involve an engine or fairly complicated combination of electrics and hydraulics.

 Who is eligible to enter?

-Farmers, contractors, farm managers and workers are welcome.
+Farmers, contractors, farm managers and workers can submit their inventions.

 What if I’ve entered my design in other local inventions competitions in the past?